paleobiotechnology/oralMAGs/02-scripts/README.md

 ## Overview of the folder `02-scripts`

-This folder contains all the workflows and scripts that are necessary to conduct the experiments of this project.
+This folder contains  workflows and scripts that are necessary to prepare the de novo assembly for this project as well as additional plotting scripts that are not part of the main or extended data figures.

 ### `PREP`: data preparation